 Custom Metadata Types Salesforce

-Understanding Custom Metadata Types Salesforce:
+Understanding Custom Metadata Types in Salesforce:

-Advantages of Custom Metadata Types Salesforce:
+Advantages of Custom Metadata Types in Salesforce:

 1. Data Flexibility and Customization